SensLI: Sensitivity-Based Layer Insertion for Neural Networks: SensLI: Sensitivity-Based Layer Insertion

 \item \textbf{How} to initialize the parameters of the new layer?

 \item \textbf{When} to insert the new layer during training? \end{itemize} In this contribution, we focus on answering the first and second question, borrowing ideas from sensitivity analysis in constrained optimization for the former.
 The proposed technique is compatible with any optimizer used for network training.
+Additionally, we propose a heuristic to answer the third question.